 “A doctor’s education only begins after medical school, residency training, and specialty fellowships have been completed,” Dr. Remakus says.
 “Medicine is a dynamic science, and it’s not uncommon to have to relearn concepts when material previously learned in medical school is later proven to be incorrect.”

-Medicine is a highly regulated practice, and new research and technology is introduced every year.
-Physicians are required to keep up with the evolving information and advancements to demonstrate “that you still know enough and are up to date enough to continue practicing.”
+Medicine is a highly regulated practice, and new research and technology are introduced every year.
+According to Dr. Beddingfield, you must keep up with the evolving information and advancements to demonstrate “that you still know enough and are up to date enough to continue practicing.”

-“I agree with others who caution against choosing a path of medical school primarily for the money.”
+“I would caution against choosing a path of medical school primarily for the money.”

-“I don’t think there’s anything wrong with a qualified applicant wanting to enter a career with good earning potential,” he explains, “but I agree with others who caution against choosing a path of medical school primarily for the money.”
-So before you embark on your medical journey, take some time to reflect on your motives.
+“I don’t think there’s anything wrong with a qualified applicant wanting to enter a career with good earning potential,” Dr. Beddingfield explains, “but I would caution against choosing a path of medical school primarily for the money.”

 Find out if medical school is right for you.Learn More